khaledElgohary/high-school-hub/docs/I3_WORKSHEET.md

 <h2 id="velocityteamwork">Velocity/teamwork</h2>
 <p>Did your estimates get better or worse through the course?
 Show some
 evidence of the estimates/actuals from tasks.</p>
+<p>Here, we will compare estimated time vs. actual time for Iteration 1 and 2.
+The estimated times for each feature in a given Iteration are added to get the total estimated time for that Iteration.
+The actual time spent on an Iteration is taken from time tracking widget in the Milestones tab.
+Total time estimated for Iteration 1 was 7 days, and the actual time was 2 weeks and 3 hours.
+For Iteration 2, estimated time was 5 days and the actual time was 1 week, 7 hours and 30 minutes.
+Clearly our estimates got much better from Iteration 1 to Iteration 2.
+However, there is still room for improvement.</p>
 </body>
 </html>